facebook/idb/fbsimctl/Documentation/Installation.md

 # Installation

-When building `fbsimctl`, you must be using Xcode 7.1 or greater.
-Building with Xcode 8 is currently not supported, until the Swift sources are migrated to version 2.3 or above.
+When building `fbsimctl`, you must be using Xcode 8 or greater.
+Building with Xcode 7 is not supported.

 ## [Homebrew](http://brew.sh)